phpdata/documentation-templates/qa/qa-strategy.md

 A good impact of a structured test automation appraoch, is test code depends on front-end coding standards.
 The majority of WCAG issues are around front-end coding standards, but also recommended is:-

-* Observing ood coding standards in HTML and CSS, most major WCAG issues can be avoided.
+* Observing good coding standards in HTML and CSS, most major WCAG issues can be avoided.
 * Time should be allocated for formal evaluation to ensure Level A standards across the site.
 * Regular checks by the team using browser emulation or CLI tools to validate code.
 * UI Designers should refer to scenarios for naming convention of html elements